 Component Description flexnetls.jar The Java executable file for the FlexNet Embedded local license server. producer-settings.xml The configuration file, generated by the producer, that defines policies for license server operations.
-Some of these settings can be overridden using the FlexNet License Server Administrator command-line tool. flexnetis The shell script used to start the FlexNet Embedded local license server when the service is installed under a SysV init runlevel system.
+Some of these settings can be overridden using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager. flexnetIs The shell script used to start the FlexNet Embedded local license server when the service is installed under a SysV init runlevel system.